lyubogeorgiev/Java-Advanced/Generics/README.md

 -

 We make sure to write <T extends Comparable<T>> to make sure the Generic type that scale accepts is comparable.

+L04 - List Utilities
+-

+We are creating a static methods to get min and max elements of a list, passed to the method.
+Again, we have to make sure that the Generic type T extends Comparable<T>, otherwise the output might produce an error.